lukaszkorecki/oreo/README.md

 In your config map (the one you load using `aero.core/read-config`), add an `:oc/system` key with a map that defines your system.
 Name your component keys as you would normally, and define them as maps with special keys.
 They are:

-- `:oc/create`  - A fully qualified, namespaced keyword or symbol referencing a function that creates your component read via `#oc/ref` or `#oc/deref` tag (see below).
+- `:oc/create`  - A fully qualified, namespaced keyword referencing a function that creates your component read via `#oc/ref` or `#oc/deref` tag (see below).
 This function will receive a single argument - the config map read from `:oc/init`.
 - `:oc/init` - **Optional**, A configuration map for your component, either defined inline or using the `#ref` reader macro or any other facility provided by Aero (`#env`, `#or`, etc.) it's used as the value passed to the component construction provided in `:oc/create`.
 Use `#oc/ref` or `#oc/deref` to reference vars used in component configuration such as handler functions.
 - `:oc/using` - **Optional** dependency list for the component.
 It can be a vector or a map, just like Component expects it to be.
 If missing, the component will be constructed without any dependencies.